History of the Chicago White Sox: 2023 season: More regression

-2024 season: Worst modern era record
+2024 season: Most losses in the modern era

 In 2024, the White Sox started the season with the worst record through their first 25 games at 3–22, tying them with the 2003 Detroit Tigers and the 2022 Cincinnati Reds behind the 1988 Baltimore Orioles who went 2–23 through their first 25 games while also making MLB history by getting shutout 8 times in their first 22 games.
 The team also had three losing streaks of 10 or more games, including breaking two franchise records for losing streaks with a 14-game losing streak from May 22 to June 6 and a 21-game losing streak after the All-Star break from July 10 to August 5, tying a AL record with the 1988 Orioles.
 The White Sox broke the MLB record for the most losses by the All-Star break as they were a league worst 27–71 by the All-Star break.
 On August 8, manager Pedro Grifol, bench coach Charlie Montoyo, 3rd base coach Eddie Rodríguez, and assistant hitting coach Mike Tosar were all fired after the team was 28–89.
 Grifol ended his manager tenure with a record of 89–190.
 The White Sox appointed baserunning coach Grady Sizemore as interim manager.
 From July 6 to September 3, the White Sox were 5–45, the worst 50-game span for a major league team since the 1916 Philadelphia Athletics.
 On August 17, the White Sox were officially eliminated from playoff contention becoming the earliest to be eliminated since the divisional era began in 1969, a record that was previously held by the 2018 Baltimore Orioles.
 On September 1, the White Sox lost their 107th game, breaking their franchise record for most losses in a season they'd held since 1970.
 On September 27, the White Sox lost their 121st game of the season, surpassing the 1962 Mets for the most losses in modern MLB history.
 The White Sox finished the season with a record of 41–121, the worst record in the modern era of Major League Baseball and the 5th worst win percentage in the modern era of Major League Baseball with a win percentage of .253 putting them behind the 1904 Washington Senators (.252), the 1962 New York Mets (.250), the 1935 Boston Braves (.248), and the 1916 Philadelphia Athletics (.235).